Blank Product Creation Guide

 • Position - this determines the location and size of the area that the user can upload an image to.
 By default, these values will auto-populate when a Print Area is selected, meaning that any uploaded image will apply to the entire Print Area by default.
 This can be manually changed via the input fields or the interactive preview, if required.

-Creating a Thumbnail image
+Creating a Thumbnail image - Optional Step

 A product thumbnail provides an easy way to identify each blank product in Product Manager.